BChan26/Weather-API/README.md

     - Snowfall
     - Max Wind
     - Wind Direction

+- Hourly Forecast
+    - Time
+    - Temp
+    - Cloud Cover
+    - Humidity
+    - Rain
+    - Snowfall
+    - Wind Speed

 - If you change the latitude and longitude, then run it again, new values appear in the table

 ### What I've Learned/Reinforced
 - HTML:
     - How to link the HTML file to the CSS/JS files
     - How to add images to my HTML file with relative links
-    - The different HTML elements that we can use (divs, forms, input types of text vs button, lists, line breaks, tables)
+    - The various HTML elements that we can use (divs, forms, input types of text vs button, lists, line breaks, tables)
-    - The different ID's or classes we can assign to various HTML elements
+    - The different ID's or classes we can assign to our HTML elements
 - CSS:
     - Using flexbox to style/organize my HTML elements
     - Customizing colors and table elements (like borders)
     - How to apply a gradient background to the entire page
     - How to use the "display" style with a value of 'none' and 'flex' and 'block' to show/hide my HTML elements
-    - Responsive CSS with resizing of the screen used
+    - Responsive CSS with the resizing of the screen
 - Javascript:
     - How to utilize navigator.geolocation property & getCurrentPosition() method to find the latitude/longitude
     - How to utilize document.querySelector to connect our HTML and Javascript files (DOM)